 By Moses Walubiri & Paul Kiwuwa

-KAMPALA - MPs having office space on Bauman House are set to relocate to Development House in a move that will see Parliament save sh2b in annual rent.
+Members of parliament having office space on Bauman House are set to relocate to Development House in a move that will see parliament save sh2b in annual rent.

-“The President has notified Parliament that his office will continue occupying the western wing … even after the completion of the new office blocks,” chairman legal and parliamentary affairs, Stephen Tashobya said during an interface with the parliamentary commission.
+“The president has notified parliament that his office will continue occupying the Western wing of parliament even after the completion of the new office blocks,” Chairman legal and parliamentary Affairs, Stephen Tashobya said during an interface with the parliamentary commission yesterday.

 MPs, however, heard that the relocation hinges on the completion of the twin towers where the 12 ministries in office of the Prime Minister (OPM) are expected to relocate from Postal building.

-In a recent letter by the secretary in office of the president, Tecla Kinalwa, to the permanent secretary of Prime Minister’s office, Pius Bigirimana, the twin towers are expected to be completed in January 2013.
+In a recent letter by secretary in office of the president, Tecla Kinalwa, to the permanent secretary in OPM, Pius Bigirimana, the twin towers are expected to be completed in January 2013.

-Museveni, however, directed that ministry of education and some of its staff occupying Development House be relocated to Postal Building to create space for MPs’ offices.
+The president, however, directed that ministry of education and some of his staff occupying Development House be relocated to Postal Building to create space for MPs’ offices.

-According to Tashobya, 146 MPs have office space at Bauman House while 104 offices are expected to be available once the relocation is effected.
+According to Tashobya, 146 MPs have office space at Bauman House while 104 offices are expected to be available ounce the relocation is effected.

-Parliament started renting office space at Bauman in the eighth Parliament as the number of MPs swelled.
+Parliament started renting office space at Bauman in the eight parliaments as the number of MPs swelled.